-- There is a serious under-representation of a designated equity-deserving group in the relevant unit, occupation, or program and it is expected that there will be few opportunities in the near future to address this under-representation. - Other attempts to reach equitable representation through an equity plan or other means have not been sufficient. - External funding programs require that equity and diversity targets or commitments be met. - A program requires the special expertise or knowledge of members of a designated group. - It is a strategic decision to develop a broad range of perspectives to build diverse scholarship and work at the university.
+- There is serious under-representation of a designated group in the relevant unit, occupation, or program and it is expected that there will be few opportunities in the near future to address this under-representation. - Other attempts to reach equitable representation through an equity plan or other means have not been sufficient. - External funding programs require that equity and diversity targets or commitments be met. - A program requires the special expertise or knowledge of members of a designated group. - It is a strategic decision to develop a broad range of perspectives to build diverse scholarship and work at the university. - The university requires diverse leaders and faculty members to support diverse students and staff envisioning leadership roles for their own futures.